gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 Next, invoke the AWS Lambda to verify it was created and executing the application code.

-Use `terraform output` to retreive the name of the AWS Lambda we provisioned.
+Use `terraform output` to retrieve the name of the AWS Lambda we provisioned.
 This uses the outputs we added to the module in [create a module](./deploying-a-module.md#create-a-module) to retrieve the name of the Lambda from Terraform state.
 Then, invoke the Lambda directly using the AWS CLI, writing the response of the Lambda to a file called `lambda_output`.
 ```sh
 #!/bin/bash
 export FUNCTION_NAME=$(terraform output -raw function_name)